vuemodel/core/docs/composables/03-use-indexer.md

 const usersPopulated = computed(() => {
   return usersIndexer.makeQuery()
-    .with('posts.comments')
+    .with('posts', query => query.with('comments'))
+    .get()
 })
 ```

 In this part of the docs, "store query" means "a query for data on the frontend".

 One of the cool things about VueModel, is that the query you use to get data from the backend, is the same query used to get data on the frontend (store query).
-Therefore, if you fetch users with posts and comments (`users.posts.comments`) the store query to fetch that data is built for you automatically!
+Therefore, if you fetch users with posts and comments (`users.posts.comments`) the store query to fetch that data is built for you automatically (`indexer.records`)!

 If you want to change this store query, you can use `makeQuery()`. `makeQuery()` builds a query with all your filters, includes, orderBys etc. This gives you more control over the store query, because now you can continue to add to this query!